African Art Patterns

 Techniques and Materials: From Earth to Fiber

-• Textile Weaving: Techniques like kente weaving (Ghana), aso-oke weaving (Yoruba, Nigeria), and bogolanfini (Mali) employ intricate weaving patterns to create textiles of immense beauty and symbolic significance.
+• Textile Weaving: Techniques like kente weaving (Ghana), aso-oke weaving (Yoruba, Nigeria), and bogolanfini (Mali) employ nuanced weaving patterns to create textiles of immense beauty and symbolic significance.
 These textiles are often used for ceremonies, clothing, and other important cultural practices.

 • Body Art: Body painting, scarification, and tattooing are employed in various African cultures to create patterns that mark individuals, clans, or social status.
 These patterns can be temporary or permanent, reflecting important life events or spiritual beliefs.